fallen-icarus/cardano-swaps/README.md

 ---
 ## Benchmarks and Fee Estimations (YMMV)
+(I am not a software engineer but I tried my best to optimize the DEX.
+There is probably room for further optimizations.)

 Basic benchmarking tests were done to determine the maximum amount of inputs or outputs that the spending script could handle in one transaction.

 Cardano currently suffers from an issue where a spending script is executed once for every script input.
 So if there are 5 inputs from one of the script's addresses, the spending script will be executed 5 times.
 The latter 4 are completely redundant in this situation.
 These redundant exectutions impact the maximum number of inputs and outputs that can fit within one transaction.
 There is a Cardano Problem Statement that is looking to address this ([here](https://github.com/cardano-foundation/CIPs/pull/418)).